 Another study by Simon, Hunt, & Garry (1984) found that iron supplementation was beneficial to menstruating women who donated blood (16).

-This was because iron supplementation helped maintain body iron stores and haemoglobin levels.
+This was because iron supplementation helped maintain body iron stores and hemoglobin levels.

 In a study looking at male and female blood donors in the Journal of the American Medical Association (JAMA) in 1981 “reduced iron stores were found in 8% of male and 23% of female donors.
 Menstruation significantly lowered iron stores in women” (17).